DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 # VFX
 - Spawn VFX for enemies so that they don't just pop in
 	- Mindbreak VFX effect
 - We need grayscale versions of Alex's VFX animations so we can spam them everywhere
-- Use the exclamation point as a VFX so that
+- Use the exclamation point as a VFX so that points of interests are easier to see

+# Sound
+- We NEED sound effects for everything in the game
+- The new